-Audit of financial statements or similar financial reporting - section 20(2)(a) of the PAA
+Audit of financial statements - section 20(2)(a) of the PAA

-- 5. In terms of section 20(2)(a) of the PAA, the auditor's report must reflect an opinion, conclusion or findings on the financial statements of the auditee in accordance with the applicable financial reporting framework and legislation.
-Assurance is provided by way of an opinion or conclusion in the auditor's report. - 6.
-The level of assurance provided may be reasonable (an opinion) or limited (a conclusion) as predetermined by the AGSA based on the following: - The importance of the mandate of the auditee - The size and nature of the auditee's business - Requirements of legislation applicable to the auditee. - 7.
+- 6. In terms of section 20(2)(a) of the PAA, the auditor's report must reflect an opinion, conclusion or findings on the financial statements of the auditee in accordance with the applicable financial reporting framework and legislation.
+Assurance is provided by way of an opinion or conclusion in the auditor's report. - 7.
+The level of assurance provided may be reasonable (an opinion) or limited (a conclusion) as predetermined by the AGSA based on the following: - The importance of the mandate of the auditee - The size and nature of the auditee's business - Requirements of legislation applicable to the auditee and the users of the auditee's financial statements - A history of good financial reporting controls which prevent material misstatements of the financial statements. - 8.
 The audit is performed in accordance with the International Standards on Auditing (ISAs) or ISRE 2400, Engagements to review historical financial statements, as applicable.